mhbadiei/Information-Fusion-UT/README.md

 - Use scikit-learn package if desired.
 - An example: In Matlab, consider a 2-dimensional space with two equiprobable classes, Gaussian distributions with means m1 = [0, 0]T and m2 = [1.2, 1.2]T, and covariance matrices S1 = S2 = 0.2I.

+### Project: Utilizing Data Fusion Techniques in a Multi-Classifier System for Natural Language Processing on Big Data within the Hadoop Framework
+This project focuses on the application of Natural Language Processing (NLP) techniques to handle Big Data.
+It explores various data fusion approaches in the context of a Multi-Classifier Fusion System based on the Hadoop framework.
+The main objectives and components of the project include:

+#### N-grams Model:
+Implementing and studying N-grams, which are statistical models that predict the next word in a text based on the previous words.

+#### Naïve Bayes Algorithm:
+Investigating the role of the Naïve Bayes algorithm in natural language processing for classification tasks.

+#### Hadoop Integration:
+Utilizing the Hadoop Distributed File System (HDFS) and MapReduce algorithm to efficiently process and analyze large volumes of textual data.

+#### Multi-Classifier Fusion:
+Creating a multi-classifier fusion system that combines the results of different models, including N-grams and Naïve Bayes, to improve accuracy.

+#### Poet Recognition:
+Developing a system capable of recognizing the poet based on a given stanza of poetry.
+The system achieves a maximum accuracy of approximately 82.5% by analyzing the words in the stanza.